5 Common New York City Building Code Violations and How to Remove Them

 The citation issued to the owner should contain a “cure by” or hearing date.
 If the owner repairs the problem and has it inspected and certified before that date, the hearing is cancelled and a new or revised Certificate of Occupancy is issued.

 If you need to report a violation of a building, you can do so by calling NYC’s non-emergency hotline.
 If you are working on a construction site and want to avoid violations, then we suggest you work with a professional to ensure you meet all regulations and safety protocols.
 Our industry experts can help you navigate through the system and get your construction project well on its way to completion.
-If you have any questions, don’t hesitate to Ask us Anything.
+If you have any questions, Ask us Anything.